GetPageSpeed/nginx-extras-docs/docs/lua/stats.md

+---

+title: "Is a statistical module for nginx base on nginx-module-lua, Statistical key and values are configurable, can use the nginx core's variables and this module's variables.
+The statistical result store in mongodb"
+description: "RPM package lua-resty-stats: Is a statistical module for nginx base on nginx-module-lua, Statistical key and values are configurable, can use the nginx core's variables and this module's variables.
+The statistical result store in mongodb"

+---

 # *stats*: Is a statistical module for nginx base on nginx-module-lua, Statistical key and values are configurable, can use the nginx core's variables and this module's variables.
 The statistical result store in mongodb